ppy/osu-wiki/wiki/Help_Centre/en.md

 You can also try playing in Windowed or Borderless mode, which will use your operating system's native VSync instead.

-Turning on VSync or playing in Windowed or Borderless mode will introduce a *slight* amount of input lag, unfortunately.
-For most people, this will not cause significant issue.
+Turning on VSync or playing in Windowed or Borderless mode will introduce a *considerable* amount of input lag, unfortunately.
+For most people, this will not cause significant issue though.

 Later NVidia graphics cards have a global option in the NVidia Control Panel to set the global refresh rate to a setting called 'Fast', which will also fix this issue.

 #### I received a server-side error when trying to play online!

-**The servers could be having issues.**
+**Please keep in-mind that the servers could be having issues.**

 Check the [osu! server status page](https://status.ppy.sh/) to see if there are any ongoing issues with the servers.

 **This can also happen if you are using a shared internet connection, a proxy, or VPN.**

-Try using another proxy or VPN provider - if all else fails, send in a support ticket via mail to [accounts@ppy.sh](mailto:accounts@ppy.sh).
+Try using another proxy or VPN provider.
+But if all else fails, send in a support ticket via email to [accounts@ppy.sh](mailto:accounts@ppy.sh).

 If you are not using any of the above, then you will need to send in a support ticket, as your connection has likely been blacklisted in error.

-Tor or networks associated with the Tor relay will not connect to the game servers for the most part.
-This is to avoid malicious use.
+Tor (The Onion Router) or networks associated with the Tor relay will not connect to the game servers for the most part.
+We do this to avoid malicious use, as these types of networks are typically associated with ill-intented purposes.

-### Online features
+### Online Features

-#### I can't sign in or connect to the game at all!
+#### I can't sign-in or connect to osu! at all!

-**Ensure that osu! can properly access the internet through any firewall or anti-virus suites you have installed on your computer.**
+**Ensure that osu! can properly access the Internet through any firewall or anti-virus suites you have installed on your computer.**

-Here are a few ways of allowing applications to have internet access through several common anti-virus suites:
+Read-on to learn about a few ways of allowing applications to have Internet access through several common anti-virus suites!

 ##### Allowing a program through Windows Firewall

 **On most Windows installations, Windows Firewall will be the default firewall software.**

-To make sure osu! can access the internet, we will need to allow it to communicate through Windows Firewall.
-Here's how to check and add osu! to the program's list:
+To make sure osu! can access the Internet, we will need to allow it to communicate through Windows Firewall.
+You can check and add osu! to the program list in just seven steps:

 1. Open the Start menu.
 2. Type `allow an app` into the search bar within the Start menu.